Entwickler-Club/dpodreact/README.md

 # Datapod for React

-This is a framework build on top of create-react-app which enables you to quickly build data-driven sites.
+This is a framework which extends create-react-app to enables you to quickly build data-driven sites.

 ## Setup